nandabritto/PP5/TESTING.md

 ### Sprint 3 - 17/01/2022 - 24/01/2022

-Order and payment functionality begin to be developed during this sprint, but all unit tests related to them will be develop at sprint 4 when this features are complete and working as expected.
+Order and payment functionality begin to be developed during this sprint.
+Still, all unit tests will be created at sprint 4 when these features are complete and working as expected.

 ### Sprint 4 - 25/01/2022 - 31/01/2022

-Order and payment functionality was finished on this sprint and unit testes were del=veloped to ensure every feature was working as expected withour any major issues.
+Order and payment functionality was finished on this sprint, and we developed unittests to ensure every feature was working as expected without significant issues.

 + Functions tested: